-The ispClock5600 family provides the user with the option of obtaining longer skew delays at the cost of reduced time resolution through the use of coarse skew mode.
-Coarse skew mode provides unit delays ranging from 390ps ( $f{VCO} = 640$ MHz) to 780ps ( $f{VCO} = 320$ MHz), which is twice as long as those provided in fine skew mode.
-When coarse skew mode is selected, an additional divide-by-2 stage is effectively inserted between the VCO and the V-divider bank, as shown in Figure 24.
+The ispClock5500 family provides the user with the option of obtaining longer skew delays at the cost of reduced time resolution through the use of coarse skew mode.
+Coarse skew mode provides TU values ranging from 390ps ( $f{VCO} = 640 MHz$ ) to 780ps ( $f{VCO} = 320 MHz$ ), which is twice as long as those provided in fine skew mode.
+When coarse skew mode is selected, an additional divide-by-2 stage is effectively inserted between the VCO and the V-divider bank, as shown in Figure 27.
 When assigning divider settings in coarse skew mode, one must account for this additional divide-by-two so that the VCO still operates within its specified range (320-640MHz).